 Getting up to speed will be easier for skilled workers who transition from the office to home in a controlled manner.
 Training your remote team on the use of digital communication tools should be the first step in launching your remote team.

 In either case, make sure you support your remote employees.
 Make sure all staff members are aware of the policies governing working remotely.

 You can ask experienced remote workers in your talent pool to mentor new off-site hires if you already have a mix of on-site and remote staff.
+Leveraging the power of mentoring can facilitate a smooth transition into a remote work environment.
 You can use the experience of your remote workers to train new remote employees.